Tutorial to develop a Spyder plugin#

 self.value = self.display_time()

-If we run Spyder again we will find that our timer has come to life.
+If we run Spyder again, we will see that our timer has started counting down.

 from spyder.api.widgets.toolbars import ApplicationToolbar